Dart

 }

-1. Enter 3 numbers and check which one is larger.
+1. Enter 3 numbers and find which one is the largest.

-4. Example – Write a program to print the result based on the student’s marks.
+4. Write a program to print the result (Pass/Fail) based on a student’s marks.

 Leave a Reply